Skip to main content

 What are the requirements to apply for Economics (BS) at WVU?

-To be admitted to WVU's Economics (BS) major, first-time freshmen must meet WVU's first-time freshman admission requirements for the 2024-25 academic year.
+To be admitted to WVU's Economics (BS) major, first-time freshmen must meet WVU's first-time freshman admission requirements.
 They also must meet one of the following admission requirements.
 Interested in transferring?
 Review the transfer admission requirements.

 For direct admission to majors in the John Chambers College of Business and Economics: